BeipDev/BeipMU/Documentation/Triggers.md

 Makes the text flash.
 “Use fast flash” makes it flash *faster!* - For when you relly need to see something!

+### Paragraph
+These settings apply to the entire wrapped line of text, not the part that was matched
+#### Background
+If enabled, changes the background color of the paragraph
+#### Stroke (px)
+If enabled, draws a line with the provided with and the provided color around the border of the paragraph.
+#### Border (px)
+Size of the border around the paragraph
+#### Border Style
+Change the shape of the border
+#### Alignment
+Changes the alignment of the text on each line of the paragraph
+#### Indent Left & Right %
+Indents the left/right of the paragraph by a % of the line width
+#### Padding Top & Bottom
+Adds a gap above/below the paragraph

 ### Sound
 This enables you to add a sound to your trigger.
 #### Play sound